 An "emotional support animal" is an animal that provides emotional or other support that ameliorates one or more identified symptoms or effects of a person's disability.
 Unlike service animals, support animals are not required to be trained to perform work or tasks, and they include species other than dogs and miniature horses.
 Support animals are generally not allowed to accompany persons with disabilities in all public areas in the same manner that a service animal is allowed to.
-While support animals are generally not allowed in campus facilities or on the grounds, people with disabilities may request approval from the Student Accessibility Services office to have the support animal accompany them to campus.
+At this time, RMCAD is not allowing Emotional Support Animals on campus.